The Benefits of Exercise For Older Adults in Later Life

 Walking is often a big part of life, and it can help to bridge exercise to everyday life.
 Even just getting out of the house for 20 minutes a day by walking somewhere you'd usually drive or taking your dog for a walk can really help to make positive changes in your life.
 It's one of the easiest ways to exercise in later life, and it's a favourite for a lot of people!

 Swimming is an interesting choice that again is incredibly popular with a huge range of benefits for older adults and even young children alike.
-Putting yourself into water means that gravity is reduced and so is a lot of the pressure that you put on your body through exercise.
+Putting yourself into the water means that gravity is reduced, and so is a lot of the pressure that you put on your body through exercise.

 Aerobics is a form of exercise that you can do in a range of settings.
 From the comfort of your own home or at an exercise class, you can do what you're most comfortable with and get the best from your training.
 Step aerobics is an excellent place to start without equipment, but there are so many options to consider that you can do whatever you feel like.

-All aerobics offer a good calorie burn with a very low impact on muscle and joints, and it will really help to increase your lower body strength and cardiovascular health, as well as your flexibility.
+All aerobics offer a good calorie burn with a very low impact on muscle and joints.
+It will really help increase your lower body strength and cardiovascular health, as well as your flexibility.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.